Milan Lustig

 About

-Research Interests
+Academic Interests

-In the past, I've worked at the UMich Future of Programming Lab (Prof. Cyrus Omar) on parsing and live programming and the NYU Martiniani Lab (Prof. Stefano Martiniani) on computational statistical mechanics.
+Before then at the UMich Future of Programming Lab (Prof. Cyrus Omar) on parsing and live programming and the NYU Martiniani Lab (Prof. Stefano Martiniani) on computational statistical mechanics.

 Projects